openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/17_experimental.rst

 A :index:`compile-time error` occurs if a package contains more than one *package initializer*.

-A package initializer is executed once right before the first activation of the package (calling an exported function or accessing an exported global variable).
+A *package initializer* is executed only once right before the first activation of the package (calling an exported function or accessing an exported global variable).